platanus/restspec/README.md

 # Restspec

-Test REST APIs using RSpec.
+Test REST APIs using the power of Ruby and RSpec.

 ## Install